 May 4, 2008

-We stop at the Visitor center to look at the exhibits and then purchase an Audio tour for the drive.
+We stop at the Visitor Center to look at the exhibits and then purchase an Audio tour for the drive.
 The park is similar to Gettysburg but since it was a siege, not nearly as interesting.
-Mostly it consists of earthworks and monuments everywhere you look.
+Mostly it consists of earthworks and elaborate monuments everywhere you look.
 Illinois monuments in particular.
-It appears that every eligible male in Illinois at the time must have fought here.
+It seems every eligible male in Illinois at the time must have fought here.
 (No wonder the Union won!)

 For me the most interesting point of the park is the USS Cairo.
 The Cairo was an ironclad warship that bombarded Vicksburg from the river, but has the distinction of being the first warship sunk by a mine.
 In 1964, amazingly, they found it buried in the riverbed, then raised and restored it.
 It now sits under an open tent.
 Most of the metal parts are there including the boilers, engines, paddlewheel, cannon, and armor plating.
 What wood did not survive has been reconstructed.
 It is really cool!
 Inside the little adjoining museum they have all the artifacts that were found inside, most in mint condition.